 You’ve got a master plan.
-You’re going to quit your boring day job, launch a web startup company on your own, and then make enough cash to retire into peaceful relaxation.
-Maybe you’ll even buy a second home in a tropical destination, you know, so you have somewhere to run and escape the Canadian winter.
+You’re going to quit your boring day job, launch a website, and then make enough passive income to retire on a tropical beach somewhere in Thailand…😎

 But before you start writing up your resignation letter to hand to your boss, make sure you have a plan for where you’ll be hosting your new website.
 Without a solid, reliable, and fast web hosting provider, your new venture will be doomed to failure.

 You’ve probably seen advertisements for HostGator online or heard commercials for it on your favorite podcasts.
-The company has been around since 2002 and actually opened its first international office in Canada.
+The company has been around since 2002 and actually opened its first international office in Canada, in June 2006.

-You won’t find many alligators in the Canadian wilderness, I hope, but read on to find out if HostGator is a good match for your new website.
+You won’t find many alligators in the Canadian wilderness (we hope) but read on to find out if HostGator lives up to the hype.

 At HostingCanada, we base all of our web host reviews on quantifiable metrics and statistics.
-This means you can be sure that our findings are trustworthy and unbiased.
 If a web host provider is not worth the money, we’ll tell you straight up.
-No tricks from us.
+See our live tracking here, including HostGator.

 Here’s an overview of our approach to this review of HostGator’s offerings: